ryanswalters/Norian/README.md

 output to `e2e-backend.log`.
 Check that file for errors and try starting the backend manually if the log shows a failure.
 Visiting `/preview` should display a green "live" indicator when the backend is reachable.
+If the command complains that `wasp` cannot be found, install the Wasp CLI with `curl -sSL https://get.wasp.sh/installer.sh | sh` or `npm install -g @wasp/cli`.
+See `docs/first_run.md` for details.

 ## 🛡 License